Phoebe (Titaness): Attributes

 Through Leto, Phoebe was the grandmother of Apollo and Artemis.
 The names Phoebe and Phoebus (masculine) came to be applied as synonyms for Artemis/Diana and Apollo respectively, as well as for Luna and Sol, the lunar goddess and the solar god, by the Roman poets; the late-antiquity grammarian Servius writes that "Phoebe is Luna, like Phoebus is Sol."

 Phoebe was, like Artemis, identified by Roman poets with the Roman moon goddess Diana.
 Phoebe means "bright" but is functionally only a name; in mythology, the role of moon goddess is fulfilled by other deities as her grandchildren inherit her name.
-Because of this Apollo is sometimes known as "Phoebeus Apollo".
+Because of this Apollo is sometimes known as "Phoebus Apollo".

 Hesiod in the Theogony describes Phoebe as "χρυσοστέφανος" (khrysostéphanos, meaning "golden-crowned").